nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Undoing previous command: `undo`

-In the event that your previous change was a mistake, you can use this feature to revert the patient records to the state before the previous command was executed.
+Let's say you have made an error when editing or deleting patient records.
+You can use this command to revert the patient records to the state before the previous command was executed.

 Format: `undo`